-Dr. Braddock-Wilking received her B.A. degree from the University of Missouri-St. Louis and her Ph.D. from Washington University.
-She joined the UM-St. Louis faculty in 1993 following postdoctoral fellowships at Harvard University and Mallinckrodt Medical, Inc. Between 1993 and 2004 she was Research assistant and then Research Associate Professor and Manager of the NMR Facility.
-In 2004 she was appointed to a tenure track position.
+Professor Braddock-Wilking received her B.A. degree from the University of Missouri-St. Louis and her Ph.D. from Washington University.
+She joined the UM-St. Louis faculty in 1993 following postdoctoral fellowships at Harvard University and Mallinckrodt Medical, Inc.

 Phone: (314) 516-6436

 Fax: (314) 516-5342